DraconicDragon/danbooru-e621-tag-list-processor/README.md

 - Select the X on the left
 - Click X on the right and the workflow with optional custom settings
 - Wait for the workflow to finish and go to X and scroll down, you will be able to download the artifact there which should contain the output CSV file(s)

+#### Raw mode

+There is a "Raw mode" which will allow you to scrape the raw data without turning it into tag lists.
+Simply enter "raw" for the first question/selection and follow the instructions.

 Danbooru scraping part in the code was originally copied from here (many thank): <https://github.com/BetaDoggo/danbooru-tag-list>